Elizabeth, mother of John the Baptist: Islam

-Zachariah and his wife were both devout and steadfast in their duties.
+According to the Quran Zechariah and his wife were both devout and steadfast in their duties.
 They were, however, both very old and they had no son.
 Therefore, Zachariah would frequently pray to God for a son.
-This was not only out of the desire to have a son but also because the great Jesus wanted someone to carry on the services of the Temple of prayer and to continue the preaching of the Lord's message before his death.
+This was not only out of the desire to have a son but also because he wanted someone to carry on the services of the Temple of prayer and to continue the preaching of the Lord's message to the children of Israel before his death.

-God cured Elizabeth's barrenness and granted Zachariah a son, Yahya (John the Baptist), who became a prophet.
+God cured Elizabeth's barrenness and granted Zachariah a son, John, who became a prophet.
 God thus granted the wishes of the couple because of their faith, trust and love for God.
 In the Qur'an, God speaks of Zachariah, his wife, and John, and describes the three as being humble servants of the Lord:

 In Sunni Islamic reports of al-Tabari and al-Masudi, Elizabeth is said to have been a daughter of Imran, and thus, a sister of Mary.
-Therefore, their children Jesus (Isa) and John (Yahya) are believed to have been cousins.
+Therefore, their children Jesus and John are believed to have been cousins.
 In other accounts, Elizabeth is said to be a daughter of Fakudh, and a sister of Imran's wife Hannah.

 In Shia hadith she is named Hananah, and is identified as a sister of Mary's mother Hannah.
-Abu Basir recorded that Imam Ja'far al-Sadiq, the great grandson of the Islamic Prophet Muhammad, had stated: "Hannah, the wife of Imran, and Hananah, the wife of Zechariah, were sisters.
+Abu Basir recorded that Imam Ja'far al-Sadiq, the great grandson of the Islamic Prophet Muhammad, had stated: "Anne, the wife of Imran, and Hananah, the wife of Zechariah, were sisters.
 He goes on to say that Mary was born from Hannah and John was born from Hananah.
 Mary gave birth to Jesus and he was the son of the daughter of John's aunt.
 John was the son of the aunt of Mary, and the aunt of one's mother is like one's aunt."